A letter to entrepreneurs willing to succeed in the 21st century

 My dear entrepreneur, you have chosen to go down this road for reasons best known to you.
-However, the route you have taken has great potentials.
-Like being financially free, having control over your time, being your own boss and affecting more lives.
+However, the route you have taken has great potentials — like being financially free, having control over your time, being your own boss and affecting more lives.
 Despite these promising rewards, there is every possibility of not succeeding on the entrepreneurial course.
-This is the very reason you should pay close attention to the 5 points expressed in this article, or as I’d like to call it, letter.
+This is the very reason you should pay close attention to the five points expressed in this article, or as I’d like to call it, this letter.

 As a budding founder, it’s imperative to note that nothing kills a young business like stiff competition.
-It even gets worse if your product or service is dragging the market with the big sharks — competitor’s with the money bag.
-So, instead of struggling or trying to out-perform your competitors (which could stiffle you in the long run), opt for collaboration.
+It even gets worse if your product or service is dragging the market with the big sharks — competitors with the money bag.
+So, instead of struggling or trying to out-perform your competitors (which could stifle you in the long run), opt for collaboration.
 Ignore the ego and go to your industry competitors’ as the underdogs to seek collaboration.
 In this process, you are given enough breathing space to grow.
-Do not make the mistake of thinking you can take them head on.
+Do not make the mistake of thinking you can take them head-on.
 Go that route and your business would die a quick natural death.

 My dear entrepreneurs if you considered all I have written and take them to heart you would have saved yourself so much stress and the possibility of failure in future.
 And I have no doubts you would change your world by just keeping at it.

 Always remember that the route you have taken has great potentials, as well as great stumbling blocks.
-Here’s a letter to entrepreneurs willing to succed in the 21st century.
+Here’s a letter to entrepreneurs willing to succeed in the 21st century.

 Meet the Author

 I am Justin Tochukwu a Business Strategist/Consultant, and a knowledge Development Facilitator for the SDGs (Sustainable Development Goals).
-I help businesses get the competitive advantage with research-driven concepts and ideas for market penetration and traction.
+I help businesses get a competitive advantage with research-driven concepts and ideas for market penetration and traction.
 And I also run a creative agency that helps startups and businesses build compelling brands through websites and mobile apps development, creative designs and digital marketing.
-I love you deeply, but Jesus loves you more.
 I also write at ideas2startups.com